Brashear (lunar crater)

 This formation is little more than a shallow depression in the lunar surface, its features eroded and blanketed by the ejecta from the relatively fresh crater Antoniadi just to the north.

 The satellite crater Brashear P lies to the south-southwest.
-This formation is a heavily worn crater with features that have been almost completely worn away by subsequent impacts.
+It is a heavily worn crater with features that have been almost completely worn away by subsequent impacts.
 Connected to the southern rim of this crater is a series of valleys and impact craters leading a couple of hundred kilometres to the east.

+This crater is named after the American astronomer John A. Brashear (1840–1920).
+Its designation was formally adopted by the International Astronomical Union in 1970.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Brashear.